-- (a) Coordinate services with other appropriate services available in the community. - (b) Ensure that no service constitutes a duplication of a service provided by other entities.

-(3) Conduct efforts to facilitate both of the following:

-- (a) The coordination of community-based long-term care services designed to allow individuals to stay in their homes. - (b) The involvement of long-term care providers in the coordination of community-based long-term care services. - (c) The community awareness of and involvement in addressing the needs of residents in long-term care facilities, including residential care facilities and skilled nursing facilities.
+- (b) Ensure that no service constitutes a duplication of a service provided by other entities. - (3) Conduct efforts to facilitate both of the following: - (a) The coordination of community-based long-term care services designed to allow individuals to stay in their homes. - (b) The involvement of long-term care providers in the coordination of community-based long-term care services. - (c) The community awareness of and involvement in addressing the needs of residents in long-term care facilities, including residential care facilities and skilled nursing facilities.